 Found something odd?
 Call your friendly neighbourhood biosecurity officer on the Exotic Plant Pest Hotline – 1800 084 881

 The author would like to thank Dr Ken Walker, Senior Curator of Entomology at Museums Victoria, for providing comment on this article.

 Your reading list for this month

 Switzer, C., Hogendoorn, K., Ravi, S., & Combes, S. (2016).
 Shakers and head bangers: differences in sonication behavior between Australian Amegilla murrayensis (blue-banded bees) and North American Bombus impatiens (bumblebees).
 Arthropod-Plant Interactions, 10(1), 1-8.

-Gardening Australia, SERIES 28 – Episode 20 ‘Bee Hotel’
+Also check out Gardening Australia, SERIES 28 – Episode 20 ‘Bee Hotel’